ivan-guerra/programmador.com/content/posts/real-time-linux-app-development.md

 Here are a couple key points to keep in mind when working with Cyclictest:

-* **Test parameters matter.** The parameters you pass to Cyclictest determine the latencies that are being measured by the test.
-Read the manpage, checkout examples, and make sure you understand what latency(s) you are interested in measuring.
+* **Test parameters matter.** The parameters you pass to Cyclictest determine the latencies measured by the test.
+Read the manpage, checkout examples, and make sure you understand what latencies get measured.
 * **Reduce the "observer effect" as much as you can.** The execution of Cyclictest itself can affect the latencies measured.
 There's ways to combat this issue such as isolating the Cyclictest main thread to a unused CPU.
 See